-Skin Cancer, including Melanoma, takes the lives of upwards of 20,000 Americans annually.
-That’s one person every 24 minutes.
-The good news is that early detection leads to early treatment, saving lives.
-The most dangerous type of Skin Cancer is Melanoma, so let’s look at Melanoma tips and features that Dermatologists like myself use to diagnose and treat this type of Skin Cancer early.
+Skin cancer takes the lives of upwards of 20,000 Americans on an annual basis.
+That is one person every 24 minutes.
+The good news is that lives can be saved with early detection and treatment.
+The most dangerous type of skin cancer is melanoma.
+So, let us look at some melanoma tips in Memphis, TN, that dermatologists like me use to diagnose and treat this type of skin cancer early.

-First, you’ve got to look to detect Skin Cancer.
-Dermatologists like myself have long known that many lives are saved by a concerned family member who inspects loved ones, detecting a changing growth or mole, and getting the patient to prompt medical attention.
-So, to spot a suspicious growth early, you do need to get your family members pretty much naked, regularly, for a home inspection, because Skin Cancer can occur on all parts of the body.
+First, to detect skin cancer, you’ve got to look for skin cancer.
+Dermatologists have long known that many lives are saved by a concerned family member who inspects their loved one, detects a changing growth or mole, and gets the patient to visit a doctor for a skin cancer screening.
+To spot suspicious growth early, you need to trust your spouse, partner, or other loved one to give you an inspection regularly.
+And remember, skin cancer can occur on any part of the body.

-Years ago, we Dermatologists thought that certain people were “high risk” for Skin Cancer, including Melanoma: redheads, blonds, those who freckle easily, or those who love the sun or have a history of severe sunburns.
-“Low risk” people were those who routinely wear sunscreen, avoid the sun and tanning salon bulbs, or who tan easily.
-But we now realize that really everyone’s at risk of skin cancer.
-In fact, African-Americans tend to be diagnosed much later, leading to a higher fatality rate!
-Below is an actual Melanoma.
+Years ago, dermatologists thought certain people were more “high risk” for skin cancer than others.
+This included blondes, redheads, those who freckle easily, or people who love the sun or have a history of severe sunburns.
+“Low-risk” people avoided the sun and tanning booths, wore sunscreen regularly, or tan easily.
+But with more research, we now realize that everyone is at risk of skin cancer.
+In fact, African Americans tend to be diagnosed much later, leading to a higher fatality rate!
+Below is an example of melanoma.

-Be aware that Skin Cancer, including Melanoma, affects more than just senior citizens.
-In fact, the median age for the development of Melanoma is 52 years old!
-That means that half of the cases occur in people younger than 52.
-Don’t forget to inspect your kids.
-Data shows that several thousand people under the age of 20 develop Melanoma in the U.S. each year, including several hundred even below the age of 12.
+Be aware that skin cancer affects more than just senior citizens.
+The median age for the development of melanoma is just 52 years old!
+That means half of the cases occur in people younger than 52.
+So, don’t forget to inspect your kids!
+Data shows that several thousand people under 20 develop melanoma in the United States each year, including several hundred below the age of 12.

 We look for what is called the A, B, C, D, and E warning signs, first described by Dr. Al Kopf and Dr. Daryl Rigel of New York University’s Department of Dermatology in the 1980s:

-We know what action Dermatologic Surgeons take for suspicious moles or growths: if caught early, generally a simple removal, or “excision” of the lesion under local anesthetic is curative.
-If the lesion turns out to be a precancerous lesion – such as a high-risk Atypical Mole – or a full-fledged Skin Cancer - we often try to ensure that the lesion is entirely out – by doing what’s called a “re-excision.”
+When a suspicious mole or growth is found, almost all dermatologic surgeons will likely treat it the same way—they will generally perform a simple removal, or “excision,” of the lesion under local anesthetic.
+If the lesion turns out to be precancerous—such as a high-risk atypical mole—or full-fledged skin cancer, we will try to ensure that the lesion is entirely out by doing what is called a “re-excision.”

-For more helpful tips and photos of melanoma, go to the Skin Cancer Foundation website: https://www.skincancer.org/
+For more helpful tips and photos of melanoma, please visit the Skin Cancer Foundation Website.

-For more background on Melanoma, check out a short movie on Youtube sponsored by my own Memphis Dermatology practice: “Understanding the Melanoma Crisis: Scarlet’s Story.”
+For more background on melanoma, we encourage you to check out a short movie on YouTube sponsored by my practice entitled: “Understanding the Melanoma Crisis: Scarlet’s Story.”